Massimo Bulleri

 Massimo "Bullo" Bulleri (born 10 September 1977) is an Italian professional basketball coach and former player.
 During his playing career, standing at a height of tall, he played at the point guard and shooting guard positions.
-He is currently the head coach for Dinamo Sassari in the Italian Lega Basket Serie A (LBA).
+He was most recently the head coach for Dinamo Sassari in the Italian Lega Basket Serie A (LBA).

 Professional playing career

 During his pro club career, Bulleri won the European-wide secondary level FIBA Saporta Cup's 1998–99 season championship, and two Italian League championships, in 2002 and 2003.
 He also won four Italian Cup titles, (2000, 2003, 2004, and 2005), and two Italian Super Cup titles, in 2001 and 2002.
 He was the voted the Italian League's MVP, in both 2003 and 2005.
 He was also voted the MVP of the Italian Cup, in 2005.

 In 2017, Bulleri retired from playing professional club basketball.

 National team playing career

 Bulleri was a member of the senior men's Italian national basketball team.
 With Italy, he played at the 2003 EuroBasket, where he won a bronze medal, at the 2005 EuroBasket, and at the 2007 EuroBasket.
 He also won the silver medal with the senior Italian national team at the 2004 Athens Summer Olympic Games.